ApplicationFlight/Anomaly_Detection_WebApp/readME.md

 [Click here for the Demo Video](https://www.youtube.com/watch?v=Vkt-fiWrFTI&feature=youtu.be)

-This project is a web application, mainly coded in Java Script with `React` library and `Node.js` platform using a client-server structure and MVC architecture.
-The app detects flight anomalies from data flight stored in `.csv` files.
+This project is a web application, developed in JavaScript with `Node.js`, and `React` for interface.
+The app uses a client-server structure and MVC architecture, it detects flight anomalies from data flight stored in `.csv` files.

 The user uploads a correct flight in `.csv` form for training, followed by a current flight in `.csv` form, which will be checked against the former to detect anomalies.
 The user can chose among 2 algorithms for detections: 'Regression' or 'Hybrid'.

 ## Getting Started

 ### Prerequisites
-The app is available in every OS.
+The app is available for every OS.
 Before compiling and running, please make sure to have installed `node ^16.1.0` and to have available ports: `9876, 8080`.

 In addition, prepare your `.csv` file for training and detection.
 A correct file is: